Backstage Passes

-"Backstage Passes" is a song by American rapper EST Gee featuring American rapper Jack Harlow, from the former's debut studio album I Never Felt Nun (2022).
+"Backstage Passes" is a song by American rapper EST Gee featuring fellow American rapper Jack Harlow, from the former's debut studio album I Never Felt Nun (2022).
 Produced by Pooh Beatz and Nik Dean, it was sent to rhythmic contemporary radio on October 11, 2022 as the fifth single from the album.

 Composition

 The song sees EST Gee and Jack Harlow rapping about their prowess in their hometown of Louisville, Kentucky.
 The latter also mentions traveling to Cincinnati in his verse.

 Critical reception

 Paul Attard of Slant Magazine wrote a favorable review of the song:

 There's one guest spot on I Never Felt Nun that effectively offsets the album's relentless bravado: Jack Harlow, whose cheeky swagger on the minimal "Backstage Passes" serves as a nice foil to Gee's self-serious fulminating.
 The native Louisvillians trade off their accomplishments on the track's chorus—Gee made it famous for "turkey bags," while Harlow gave its residents a few Guinness-sized "big records"—with a laidback charisma, exhibiting a natural rapport that veers into boyish playfulness.
 It's not a terribly flashy collaboration, especially given how barebones the track's production remains, but it exemplifies I Never Felt Nun's workmanlike ethos.
 If only that approach had been applied to the album's editing.